- Find someone who can help

 Training for users without TrainME access

-Tennants, contractors, visiting academics / students or anyone without University log on credentials need to submit a ITA (IT Access) form to access TrainME and the entire single sign on supported systems eg Incident and Hazard Reporting in ERMS.
+Tennants, contractors, visiting academics / students or anyone without University log on credentials need to submit a ITA (IT Access) form to access TrainME and the entire single sign on supported systems (eg Incident and Hazard Reporting in ERMS, Themis, some areas of Staff Hub).

 Training in TrainME is automatically recorded within the system.
 Training delivered by an external provider is not automatically loaded into THEMIS.
 Individual staff must record their completed training as External Training in THEMIS Staff Self Service